Megan Mullally: Personal life

-Mullally's first marriage, October 31, 1982, was to James Thomas Hines.

-Mullally's second marriage, in the mid-1990s, was to talent agent Michael Katcher.

-Mullally met actor and future husband Nick Offerman in 2000 while acting in The Berlin Circle, a play produced by the Evidence Room Theatre Company, and they married three years later in 2003.
-While they were dating, Offerman appeared in a guest role on Will & Grace, in a 2001 Thanksgiving episode (season 4, episode 10, "Moveable Feast, Part 2").
-Offerman appeared again, in a different role, in the season 9 (2018) episode "Friends and Lover".
-The couple have also appeared together in films such as The Kings of Summer and Smashed and the television series Parks and Recreation, and they also performed voice work together in Bob's Burgers, Hotel Transylvania 2, and The Great North.
+Mullally's first marriage was to James Thomas Hines in 1982 in Los Angeles.
+Their divorce was finalized in 1987.
+In 1992, Mullally married Michael Katcher, a talent agent, in Los Angeles.
+They divorced in 1996.
+Mullally met fellow actor and future husband Nick Offerman in 2000 while acting in The Berlin Circle, a play produced by the Evidence Room Theatre Company; they married three years later in 2003.

+While they were dating, Offerman appeared in a guest role on Will & Grace, in a 2001 Thanksgiving episode.
+Offerman appeared again, in a different role, in the season 9 episode "Friends and Lover".
+The couple have also appeared together in films such as The Kings of Summer and Smashed and the television series Parks and Recreation and The Umbrella Academy, and they also performed voice work together in Bob's Burgers, Hotel Transylvania 2, and The Great North.
 In 2019, they launched the podcast In Bed with Nick and Megan, discussing their personal lives and interviewing guests.